wadejong/Summer-School-Materials/VectorSIMD/README.md

 A complex instruction may take multiple cycles to complete --- the *latency* (*L*).

-Pipelining tries to hides this latency so that you can get a result every clock cycle instead of every *L* clock cycles.
+Pipelining tries to hides this latency so that you can get a result every clock cycle instead of every *L* clock cycles --- a factor of *L* speedup.

 This is accomplished by dividing the operation into multiple stages, one per cycle, and overlapping stages of performing successive operations

 E.g., floating point multiplication with a 3 stage pipeline (we'll ignore the necessary memory accesses and just imagine the data is already loaded into the registers)
 ~~~